 Perhaps the best-known story of Greyfriars Kirk is the one of Bobby a small dog that 19th century legend tells us that for 14 years until its death watched over the grave of its master John Gray.

 Whether Bobby was ever buried within the kirkyard remains a matter of speculation.

 A small statue of Bobby set outside the church gates is one of Edinburgh’s popular visitor attractions and on most days people are seen posing for photographs beside it.

 Greyfriars Kirk Museum

 A small museum set inside the building attracts over 20,000 visitors every year and also plays an important part in the church’s interaction with local schools.
 Its artefacts tell the fascinating story of Greyfriars Kirk.

-Central to the church’s community involvement is the Grassmarket Community Project where partners Greyfriars Kirk and the Grassmarket Mission offer a, “variety of workshops aimed at developing people’s self-worth, social networks and skills.”
+Central to the church’s community involvement is the Grassmarket Community Project where partners Greyfriars Kirk and the Grassmarket Mission offer a “variety of workshops aimed at developing people’s self-worth, social networks and skills.”

-In addition the church holds a wide variety of artistic and other events throughout the year and is a popular venue for locals and visitors alike.
+The church holds a wide variety of artistic and other events throughout the year and is a popular venue for locals and visitors alike.

 The neighbouring Greyfriars Kirkyard, today administered by Edinburgh City Council, was placed on land originally granted in 1562 by Mary Queen of Scots for the construction of a cemetery to supplement the ‘overflowing’ graveyard at St Giles’ Cathedral.

 The kirkyard, the final resting place for several notable figures, is today associated with stories of paranormal activity.